zdeal1026/zd-portfolio/README.md

 This is the second version of my portfolio.
 I was able to use more techniques to make it looked more "polished".
 I used some new CSS tricks to make it look better and adjusted the color to make it easier on the eyes.
 I also added a background image and fixed it to a position so that it wouldn't scroll with the portfolio information.
 I updated my projects and my skill set.
 I am looking forward to continue adding to my skill sets and can't wait to see what it looks like when I update it the next time.
 I also added a resume for users to download and personalized my Github page!

+*Addendum*

+Third times the Charm!!
+This assignment was just another portfolio update.
+It feels great looking at the skills I've learned.
+As of now, the back end of coding has really got my attention.
+It seems more challenging but feels so much rewarding when you get an application to work.
+I look forward to trying to find a job and mastering my skill set!

 # Criteria
 1. Previous work on Portfolio Page.
 2. Has candidate name, photo, and links to sections about them, their work, and contact information.